 What does it take for buyers to click ‘Buy now’?
-There has been various case studies behind this question and we have some pricing psychology tips that will help increase your sales.
+There have been various case studies behind this question and we have some pricing psychology tips that will help increase your sales.

 As an entrepreneur, understanding how your buyers are led to make that all-important sales decision is key to bringing home the bacon online (or tofu, whatever works, no judgments here).

 We all want people to buy our stuff—after all, it’s how we make a living—but the pieces of the pricing jigsaw can feel overwhelming.

 The field of psychology in pricing is huge, but it’s only once you make a start and begin conducting your very own tests that any theories begin to take shape and make sense for your business.

 1. Go round, charm them, and test the results.

 Our brains process information very quickly and form immediate emotional decisions based on what we see.
 As entrepreneurs, we can make use of the way our synapses work by playing on the way our customers perceive the digits of our pricing.